senselogic/GAME_DEVELOPMENT_TEST/README.md

 ## Description

-The player controls a futuristic hero equipped with a fully automatic laser gun.
+The player uses a gamepad to control a futuristic hero equipped with a fully automatic laser gun.

-He must survive in a forestial area with many aggressive enemies.
+The hero must survive in a forestial area with many aggressive enemies.

 They can be of four different types :